 What could it lead to?

 The Art and Design Foundation Diploma Post Level 3 course helps students determine the most appropriate Art and Design Degree specialism for them, and is offered at York College.
-Past students have successfully completed degrees at Goldsmiths University of London, Edinburgh College of Art and Manchester Metropolitan University and Slade School of Art.
+Past students have successfully completed degrees at Goldsmiths University of London, Edinburgh College of Art, Manchester Metropolitan University and Slade School of Art.

 Having this qualification enables students to progress to a more specialist area within Art and Design such as Animation, Advertising, Fashion Design, Fine Art, Graphic Design, Illustration, Special Effects for Cinema, Photography, 3D Design, Sculpture, Textiles and more.